 - Place in a well oiled baking sheet, seam side down and brush the top with more oil.
 Bake in a 400F preheated oven until golden and crispy- will take about 15 minutes, be sure to turn them over halfway through.

-Since we came here to the USA, I’ve never had a decent samosa, or at least one that is like those I’ve had before in Egypt.
-I searched the internet but all what I ended up with, was making samosas that pretty much looked and tasted like fatayer.
-But from about three months ago, one of my friends made this amazing samosas that replicated exactly what I had and used to have back in Egypt.
+Since we came here to the USA, I've never had a decent samosa, or at least one that is like those I've had before in Egypt.
+I searched the internet but all that I ended up with, was making samosas that pretty much looked and tasted like fatayer.
+About three months ago, one of my friends made this amazing samosas that replicated exactly what I had and used to have back in Egypt.